 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments, which changes the impairment model for most financial assets.
 The new model uses a forward-looking expected loss method, which will generally result in earlier recognition of allowances for losses.
 It also eliminates the concept of other-than-temporary impairment and requires credit losses related to available-for-sale debt securities to be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
 This standard provides guidance regarding methodologies and disclosures related to expected credit losses.
 The guidance will become effective for the Company on December 31, 2021 when the Company no longer qualifies for emerging growth company status.
-Management is evaluating the impact that adopting this guidance will have on the Company's consolidated financial statements.
+Management is evaluating the impact that adopting this guidance will have on the Company's consolidated financial statements; however, the Company does not expect it will have a material impact on its consolidated financial statements.